-Standard Needs Improvement Has Met 6.1 Is aware of the need to reflect on Engages in reflection individually Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and teaching practice to support student learning, but infrequently takes advantage of opportunities to do so.
+- Needa Improvement Has Mot Standard Needs Improvement Is aware of the need to reflect on Has Met Engages in reflection individually 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and teaching practice to support student learning, but infrequently takes advantage of opportunities to do so.
 Set goals not directly connected to the CSTP or other professional standards. and with colleagues on teaching practices in order to maximize student learning.
 Expands knowledge and skills individually and with colleagues through available professional development.
 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning Is aware of the need to collaborate with colleagues to improve practice, but infrequently takes advantage of opportunities to do so.
 Sets goals connected to the CSTP or other professional standards that are authentic, challenging, and based on self- assessment.
 Collaborates with colleagues to improve student learning and reflect on professional practice.
 6.4 Working with families to support student learning Does not actively encourage families to participate in the classroom and school.
 Provides opportunities and support for families to actively participate in the classroom and school.
 6.5 Engaging local communities in support of the instructional program Needs to explore and expand knowledge of available school, neighborhood, and community resources.
 Seeks and has knowledge of available school, neighborhood, and community resources.
-6.6 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct Requires assistance with managing time and responsibilities in an effort to meet professional expectations.
+6.6 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, intervity, and athical Requires assistance with managing time and responsibilities in an effort to meet professional expectations.
 Does not consistently attend required meetings and collaborations.
-Needs improvement in fulfilling the varied responsibilities of teaching Maintains professional responsibilities and manages time and effort required to meet expectations.
-Attends required meetings and collaborations.
-Fulfills the varied responsibilities of teaching as they relate to communications with students, as they relate to communications with students, parents, and colleagues. parents, and colleagues.
+Maintains professional responsibilities and manages time and effort required to meet expectations.
+Attends required meetings and collaborations. integrity, and ethical conduct Needs improvement in fulfilling the varied responsibilities of teaching as they relate to communications with students, parents, and colleagues.
+Fulfills the varied responsibilities of teaching as they relate to communications with students, parents, and colleagues.